fivequarters/fusebit.io/src/_blog/_posts/web-frameworks-plugins-architecture-overview.md

 - Offer new features that can be opted-in from an application.
 - Make your application flexible to be adapted to different use cases.
 - Applications or Frameworks offering a plugin system can be a core differentiator and influence its success.
 - An application designed to keep its core as small as possible and offer extended functionalities via plugins.
-[One interesting example of this model is Fastify](​​https://www.fastify.io/docs/latest/Guides/Write-Plugin/)
+[One interesting example of this is Fastify](https://www.fastify.io/docs/latest/Guides/Write-Plugin/)

 In this blog post we’re going to review different architectural approaches to plug-ins of some popular Node.js tools such as Fastify, NestJS and ExpressJS.